owncloud/QA/Desktop/Smoke_test_maintenance_version.md

-# Smoke test for the mani Server Version
+# Smoke test for the maintenance Server Version

 ## Previous requirements